Image

 AN v6: Level 4 industry blueprint - high-value scenarios

-This AN v6 Journey Guide is about creating a blueprint for Level 4 “high-value Scenarios” –use cases that combine an operation flow and a network domain
+This is the sixth version of the AN whitepaper which is about creating a blueprint for Level 4 “high-value Scenarios” –use cases that combine an operation flow and a network domain

 Image